utshomax/postman-docs/src/pages/docs/collections/testing-api-performance.md

 <img alt="Getting performance details" src="https://assets.postman.com/postman-docs/v10/performance-test-show-legend-v10-15.jpg" width="600px"/>

-Use the dropdown lists above the graph to view data for a specific request.
+Use the dropdown lists to view data for a specific request.
 You can also select the response time metrics you want to view.
 The following metrics are available:

 * **Avg. response** - The response time in milliseconds of all requests averaged together.
 * **Min response** - The lowest observed response time.